CraftsmantechDoc/product-docs/docs/Editor/Draw Mode.md

 - Overview

   -  In Draw Mode, the object that you want to create in the scene with the mouse cursor in the main viewport is called a drawing object.
-The editor currently supports two ways of selecting drawing objects, in the resource repository and in the main viewport.
+The editor currently supports two ways of selecting drawing objects, in the Asset Library and in the main viewport.

-- **Selecting Drawing Objects in the resource repository**
+- **Selecting Drawing Objects in the Asset Library**

   - 1. In drawing mode, after clicking a static object in the repository, the model will be set as a drawing object, following the mouse cursor in the main viewport.